channels.<channel>.streaming.mode: "progress" and OpenClaw creates the

 Control progress lines

 Progress lines come from real run events: tool starts, item updates, task plans, approvals, command output, patch summaries, and similar agent activity.
-They are enabled by default (progress.toolProgress, default true).
+They are enabled by default (progress.toolProgress, default true) and stay

 Tools can also emit typed progress while a single call is still running.
 That